remedialchaostheory/color-boxes/README.md

 Feeling colorful?

 Color some boxes!<br>
-With each click the corresponding box will change<br>
+With each click the corresponding box will change.<br>
 Will *not* repeat same color.

 Built with React.js